amarRajputDev/TaskManagementDashboard/README.md

 3. Start the development server:
    \`\`\`
-   npm start
+   npm run dev
    \`\`\`

-4. Open your browser and navigate to `http://localhost:3000` to view the application.
+4. Open your browser and navigate to `http://localhost:5173` to view the application.

 ## Usage Guide